GHeinzelmann/BAT.py/README.md

 17. J. D. Chodera and M. R. Shirts (2011).
 "Replica exchange and expanded ensemble simulations as Gibbs multistate: Simple improvements for enhanced mixing."
 Journal of Chemical Physics, 135, 194110.

+18. G. Heinzelmann, D. J. Huggins and M. K. Gilson (2025).
+“Relative BAT: An Automated Tool for Relative Binding Free Energy Calculations by the Separated Topologies Approach”.
+Journal of Chemical Information and Modeling, 65, 13020.

-18. G. J. Rocklin, D. L. Mobley and K. A. Dill (2023).
+19. G. J. Rocklin, D. L. Mobley and K. A. Dill (2023).
 “Separated topologies: A method for relative binding free energy calculations using orientational restraints”.
 Journal of Chemical Physics, 138, 085104.

-19. H. M. Baumann, E. Dybeck, C. L. McClendon, F. C. Pickard IV, V. Gapsys,
+20. H. M. Baumann, E. Dybeck, C. L. McClendon, F. C. Pickard IV, V. Gapsys,
 L. Pérez-Benito, D. F. Hahn, G. Tresadern, A. M. Mathiowetz and D. L. Mobley (2023) “Broadening the Scope of Binding Free Energy Calculations Using a
 Separated Topologies Approach”.
 Journal of Chemical Theory and Computation, 19, 5058.

-20. D. J. Huggins (2022) "Comparing the Performance of Different AMBER Protein Forcefields, Partial Charge Assignments, and Water Models for Absolute Binding Free Energy Calculations."
+21. D. J. Huggins (2022) "Comparing the Performance of Different AMBER Protein Forcefields, Partial Charge Assignments, and Water Models for Absolute Binding Free Energy Calculations."
 Journal of Chemical Theory and Computation, 18, 2616.